pytask-dev/pytask/docs/source/tutorials/how_to_use_plugins.rst

 Plugins can be found in many places.

+- All plugins should appear in this :doc:`automatically updated list <../plugin_list>` which is created by scanning packages on PyPI.

-- Check out the repositories in the `pytask-dev <https://github.com/pytask-dev>`_ Github organization which includes a collection of officially supported plugins.
+- Check out the repositories in the `pytask-dev <https://github.com/pytask-dev>`_ Github organization for a collection of officially supported plugins.

 - Check out the `pytask Github topic <https://github.com/topics/pytask>`_ which shows an overview of repositories linked to pytask.